UsabilityEngineering/Whirlpool/wireframes.md

 # Wireframes

-#### These are pictures of our comprehensive wireframes, explanations are
+#### These are pictures of our comprehensive wireframes, explanations are in the phase 2 folder.

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/comp_one.png?raw=true)